Redouane Kerrouche

-Redouane Kerrouche (born 26 April 1994) is a French professional footballer who plays as a midfielder.
+Redouane Kerrouche (born 26 April 1994) is a French professional footballer who plays as a midfielder for Pays du Valois.

 Career

 Kerrouche played two season with Lusitanos Saint-Maur, helping win promotion into the Championnat National 2.
 He transferred to Paris FC on 23 June 2017.
 He made his professional debut with Paris FC in a 0–0 Ligue 2 tie with Clermont on 28 July 2017.

 Personal life

-Kerrouche is the youngest of 7 siblings, and is of Algerian descent.
+Kerrouche is the youngest of 7 siblings.
+He holds both French and Algerian nationalities.